Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum: Invariant Set Theory

-Fig 3 shows how orientations on the celestial sphere in physical 3-space can be defined purely in terms of $|a')_J^{\alpha}$.
+Fig 4 shows how orientations on the celestial sphere in physical 3-space can be defined purely in terms of $|a')_\beta^{\alpha}$.
 Fig 3 shows a 2-sphere of unit radius.
-Inscribed within this sphere is an extremely thin cylinder (not shown to scale) whose height equals the diameter of the circle and whose circumference is the ratio $4M:2^N \sim 2^{-N} \lll 1$.
-This cylinder can be considered a two dimensional symbolic representation of an iterate of $C$ associated with the symbolic label $a$.
-The `long-thinness' of the cylinder reflects the fact that $\alpha$ (representing the height of the cylinder) varies over $2^N$ values, whilst $J$ (representing the cylinder's angular coordinate) only varies over $4M \lll 2^N$ values.
+Inscribed within this sphere is an extremely thin cylinder (not shown to scale) whose height equals the diameter of the sphere and whose circumference is $N/2^N$ which is $\ll 1$ when $N \gg 0$.
+This cylinder can be considered a two dimensional symbolic representation of an `odd' iterate of $C$ associated with the symbolic label $a$.
+The `long-thinness' of the cylinder reflects the fact that $\alpha$ (representing the height of the cylinder) varies over $2^N$ values, whilst $\beta$ (representing the cylinder's angular coordinate) only varies over $N$ values.